Updated: Sep 27

 During history, there has been cross-cultural documentation of sex differences in sexual psychology and behaviour.
 Nevertheless, the researchers have been mostly focused on young adults rather than older individuals.

-Most of the men and women agree that the sense of humor and kindness are important characteristics that their partners should have.
+Most of the men and women agree that the sense of humour and kindness are important characteristics that their partners should have.
 However, they differ in the prioritization of other features.
 Women, for example, prioritize the earning potential and social status of a long-term partner, while men prioritize attractiveness and youth.

 Moreover, men report greater interest than women in short-term sexual relationships as well as more lifetime sexual partners and a greater frequency of infidelity to a long-term partner.
 They are also more likely to have sex with someone other than their committed romantic partner.
-Men not only desire more sexual partners and more short-term mating opportunities than women, but are also more eager to have sex with a desirable person after knowing that person for shorter lengths of time.
+Men, not only desire more sexual partners and more short-term mating opportunities than women but are also more eager to have sex with a desirable person after knowing that person for shorter lengths of time.

 According to the results, older men placed greater importance on physical attractiveness and good housekeeping than did older women, whereas older women placed greater importance on financial prospects, emotional stability, and ambition than did older men.
 Older men reported more lifetime sexual partners than did older women, and they were more likely than older women to report currently seeking a short-term mate.
 However, there was no significant sex difference for whether participants had ever had sex with someone other than their current partner.

 Moreover, older men report more frequent sexual fantasies and sexual arousal than older women.
 They also reported a higher average number of imagined sexual partners per day, more frequently switching partners during a single fantasy, and clearer mental images of their partner's facial and genital features.

 In conclusion, these results show and support the idea that sexual behaviours and differences in young adults replicate during later life.